 Chemotherapy for testicular cancer

-Chemotherapy is the treatment of cancer with anti-cancer (cytotoxic) drugs.
-It aims to kill cancer cells or slow their growth, while causing the least possible damage to healthy cells.
+Chemotherapy uses drugs to kill or slow the growth of cancer cells while doing the least possible damage to healthy cells.

 Learn more about:

 There are many types of chemotherapy drugs.
-Some people are given a drug called carboplatin, which is often used for early stage seminoma cancer after surgery.
-Other drugs commonly used for testicular cancer are bleomycin, etoposide and cisplatin.
-When these three drugs are used together, it is called BEP chemotherapy.
+Some people are given a drug called carboplatin, which is often used for early-stage seminoma cancer after surgery.
+Other drugs commonly used for both seminoma and non-seminoma testicular cancer are bleomycin, etoposide and cisplatin.
+These 3 drugs used together are called BEP chemotherapy.

 For more on this, see Chemotherapy.